tilak-puli/RN-Catalyst/docs/spinner/README.md

 In React 18 Suspense comes with data fetching support.
 In our starter kit we are using Spinner with two different modes.
 One is **Full Screen Mode** and second is **View Mode**.

 **Full Screen Mode** uses `Modal` for showing loader/spinner and it covers the whole screen.
-The root level `Suspense` is using this spinner as a fallback or we can trigger it using `SpinnerContext` as well.
+The root level `Suspense` is using this spinner as a fallback or we can trigger it using `GlobalContext` as well.

 **View Mode** uses `View` for showing loader and it's only limited to its parent View, it will not cover the entire screen.
 All sub level `Suspense` can use this loader as a fallback for suspended UI part